ligia26/chef_lead/README.md

 Schedule a working session to finalize co-marketing and recruitment strategy.

-Pilot the partnership with a select group of Qwick chefs to measure impact.
+Test the partnership with a selected group of Qwick chefs to measure impact.

 Scale the program based on data-driven insights, targeting major U.S. cities with strong demand for private chefs.

-Together, we can provide chefs with more independence, better earnings, and the opportunity to build a lasting career.
+Together, we can provide chefs with more independence, better earnings, and the opportunity to build a lasting more flexible career.